 I will begin by giving my bottom-line assessment.
 Americans should be strategically optimistic about Iraq, even as the continuing difficulties in Iraq will require tactical patience.
 The challenges of curbing sectarian violence or defeating terrorism are difficult and will require the full commitment of the Iraqi Government and the coalition to resolve.
 However, the political progress that has been made in Iraq has created opportunities and put Iraq on the right trajectory.

 The balance sheet in terms of key developments during the past year has many positives, as well some new and continuing causes for concern.
-The positive developments which evelopments are back and the positive the provide a structure and find a software real here are the software and the positive the positive the positive and the positive and the positive the positive the positive and the positive and the positive the positive the positive and the positive and the positive and the positive the positive and the positive and the positive and the positive the positive and the positive and ments, which give the Iraqi Government and friends of Iraq real hope, create opportunities going forward to improve the situation in Iraq.
+The positive developments high circumstants of first the large Community of the concern. ments, which give the Iraqi Government and friends of Iraq real hope, create opportunities going forward to improve the situation in Iraq.
 They include the following: